chrisbrickey/fullstack-clone-1/docs/sample-state.md

 {

-  if no user logged in (default state):
+  if user is NOT logged in (default state):
   session: {
     currentUser: null,
     errors: ["Invalid login credentials"]